Global Nutrition Report 2024 Christian Heuss 6. November 2024

 Encouraged to plant trees, Jean Marie RAKOTONDRAHASY (42) and her family chose to plant pine trees, creating a backdrop for their sweet potato fields.

-Finally enough food for the whole family
+Finally enough to eat for the whole family

 Irene